 Rocker panels are body sections located along the lower side of a truck between the front and rear wheel wells.
 They help protect the truck’s underbody from moisture, salt, road debris and impact damage.
 Rocker panels also contribute to the vehicle’s structural rigidity by linking major body sections beneath the doors.

-Raybuck Auto Body Parts offers a collection of quality rocker panels for many vehicles including Ford Super Duty trucks from model years 1999 to 2016.
-These replacement panels are manufactured specifically for compatibility with your truck and are available online through our parts catalog.
+Raybuck Auto Body Parts offers a collection of quality rocker panels for many vehicles, including Ford Super Duty trucks from model years 1999 to 2016.
+These replacement Super Duty rocker panels are manufactured to fit your truck and are available online through our parts catalog.

 Key Product Highlights